views-platform/docs/Organizational Guides/quick_hdi_introduction.md

 ## How to Compute an HDI (in Python)

 1. **Obtain Posterior Samples**
-   - Typically via MCMC in PyMC or another Bayesian framework.
+   - Typically via MCMC in [PyMC](https://www.pymc.io/) or another Bayesian framework.

 2. **Use a Python Library**
    - **ArviZ**: `arviz.hdi()` can compute HDIs for specified probability masses.
-   - **PyMC**: Some PyMC versions integrate with ArviZ seamlessly or provide built-in HDI functions.
+   - **PyMC**: Some PyMC versions integrate with ArviZ seamlessly or provide built-in functions to compute HDIs.

 3. **Check Zero‐Inflated or Multi‐Modal Cases**
    - The function should handle large spikes at zero.